Take Back: Music video

 Still from the music video of "Take Back", showing Koda seated in front of a multi-coloured LED wall.

 The accompanying music video for "Take Back" was directed by Toku, and took one day to shoot and two days to edit.
 According to Seth Figlerowicz, who reviewed the singers' DVD compilation 7 Spirits, the video opens with a "young Koda Kumi that has long and black hair.
 She presents herself in this video in two different ways.
 In the first one, though wearing a leather dress, she looks natural, gentle and pretty.
 In the latter one, she is presented with disheveled hair and strange things plaited in it, but despite that, she still attracts the viewer's attention with her enthusiasm flowing out from the screen."
-In the video, Kumi is accompanied by her three fellow background dancers; they're dancing in a white photo shoot room, while she is sitting in a white chair.
+In the video, Koda is accompanied by her three fellow background dancers; they are dancing in a white photo shoot room, while she is sitting in a white chair.
 Seth Figlerowicz stated that the dancers complimented the early 2000s music video era: "there are only three dancers near the singer, so it probably wouldn't distinguish from other PVs of the same era."
 Scenes interspersed through the main video show Koda lying nude on a crimson red Ferrari and clutching a microphone in her hand.
 Seth Figlerowicz commented that the video, in conjunction with her other videos on 7 Spirits, "didn't appeal to the Japanese audience's tastes [...].
 With some time, people's opinions of them might change, but they are worth taking a look at.